 Shelby graduated from the University of Colorado with her Master of Arts in American history with a minor in public history and a certificate in historic preservation with high distinction.
 She also received her Bachelor of Arts, magna cum laude, in history from the same institution.

-As an undergraduate, she worked as an intern for History Colorado in their school programs division as well as National History Day in Colorado as a mentor and competition judge.
+As an undergraduate, she worked as an intern for the History Colorado Center in their school programs division and as a mentor and competition judge for National History Day in Colorado.

-Shelby specializes in Gilded Age history.
-Specifically, she has concentrated heavily on the women of middle class and elites society in that time period.
-Her research interests include the themes of culture, class, and consumption.
+Shelby specializes in late nineteenth to early twentieth century American history with a focus on women during the Gilded Age.
+Her research interests include the interwoven themes of culture, class, and consumption.
 Her thesis, Changing of the Guard: Louise Sneed Hill and the Emergence of Modern High Society in Gilded Age Denver, can be located on ProQuest.

 In 2018, Shelby won the first ever Three Minute Thesis competition on the CU Denver campus!
 As the only masters candidate, Shelby went up against 4 PhD candidates and clinched the win.